quark-database/docs/README.md

 | Type of column (here, it is integer)       | The column name (here, it is Id)     | The list of modifiers (here, it is one modifier: incrementing)
  \____________________________________        \________________________________      \______________________________________________________________
 ```

+The column definition is a Quark query language expression. <a href="#expressions">Learn more about Quark QL expressions</a>.

 ### Records